BryonyRBlack/christie_restaurant/testing.md

 * If logged in as a superuser, I can create, update and delete articles.
 * If logged in as a user, can read articles.

 These have passed.
+However the superuser's abilitiy to create and delete articles is only available in admin mode.
+Making this available on the front end would be a future feature to impliment.
 In addition, non-registered users can also read articles, however can not post comments.

 ### Create Drafts
 * Superuser can draft articles, that can be accessed later

-This has passed
+This has passed, however this is currently only available in admin mode.
+Making this available on the front end would be a future feature to impliment.

 ### View Wanted Page
 * User able to view the page and know who is being looked for.